pcerf/webapps/README.md

 # Webapps

 A collection of single-file web applications designed to run in your browser.
+Just click the links below to use the App directly in your browser.

 ## Apps

+Just click the links below to use the App directly in your browser.

-- [GanttChart.html](GanttChart.html) — Interactive Gantt chart timeline builder with live editing, drag-to-resize, dependency arrows, and SVG/PNG/HTML export.
+- [GanttChart.html](https://pcerf.github.io/webapps/GanttChart.html) — Interactive Gantt chart timeline builder with live editing, drag-to-resize, dependency arrows, and SVG/PNG/HTML export.
-- *Coming soon*: [DocScan.html](DocScan.html) — Mobile-friendly document scanner that captures pages via camera, applies perspective correction, and exports to PDF with optional OCR.
+- *Coming soon*: [DocScan.html](https://pcerf.github.io/webapps/DocScan.html) — Mobile-friendly document scanner that captures pages via camera, applies perspective correction, and exports to PDF with optional OCR.

 ## Privacy and Security